 This plugin allows you to create an animated progress bar using jQuery.
 Just fill in the required input and the plugin calculates the progress of your goal and animates the bar.
 You can specify text to put before and after the amount raised.
 For example if you are running a fundraiser, you can showcase how much funds have been acquired through a beautiful progress bar, or you can display how much has been accomplished for a particular project in the form of percentages or tasks left to do.

-Spin.js as the name suggests is a simple spinning loading element that you can use to display whenever it is necessary for a website element or query to fully load.
+Spin.js as the name suggests is a simple spinning loading element.
+You can use it to display whenever it is necessary for a website element or query to fully load.
 Easy to customize to your own requirements and standards.

 LoadGo is a modern progress bar library for letting you use your own specified images as loading bars for any situation imagine.
 You can trigger the loading bar to appear automatically.
 You can also activate a dynamic action upon which you can cover the image in the loading bar animation transition.
 Use a combination of percentages and colors, or each one individually, depending on what you need for that particular situation.